 Comments made on official event channels on Discord

 Comments made on official event social media posts

 Comments made on the official event hashtag or panel hashtags

 Event organizers will enforce this code throughout the event.
-Each event is required to provide a Code of Conduct committee that receives, evaluates, and acts on incident reports.
+Each event is required to provide a Code of Conduct Committee that receives, evaluates, and acts on incident reports.
 Each event is required to provide contact information for the committee to attendees.
-The event Code of Conduct committee may (but is not required to) ask for advice from Open Source Community Africa Code of Conduct team.
+The event Code of Conduct Committee may (but is not required to) ask for advice from the Open Source Community Africa Code of Conduct team.
 Open Source Community Africa Code of Conduct team can be reached by emailing firstname.lastname@example.org.